Freedom of Information Act and Open Meetings Act

 Primary Officer – Sandy Hill, Director. (ext.
 111)

-Secondary Officer – Kandice Krettler, Head of Circulation Outreach
+Secondary Officer – Kandice Krettler, Deputy Director & Head of Circulation/Outreach Services

 Tertiary Officer – Sean Birmingham, Head of Public Services

 - Requests for all records must be in writing and submitted to the attention of the FOIA Officer by mail, facsimile or e-mail, or delivery during regular business hours of the Administration Office of the Library.

 - No oral request for records will be processed.
 The person orally requesting records shall be advised to put the request in writing.